How data can be accessed

 - Open Access (OA) is ‘strongly encouraged’ by the ARC and NHMRC.

-- The Australian Code for the Responsible Conduct of Research mentions “appropriate access" by the research community.
+- The Australian Code for the Responsible Conduct of Research mentions “appropriate access" to interested parties.

 - If not OA, why not?
 Provide a rationale (see sensitive data guide).